slievehooksey/BTSP_MQTT_Bridge/README.md

 I couldn't find anywhere on the board that these lines were exposed conveniently, but I was able to tap into them directly from the chip and read the serial data, but whenever I tried to transmit, it locked up the mower and it needed to be restarted.
 My electronics skills and willingness to potentially brick my mower ended there so I looked at connecting as the App does, via Bluetooth.

 Connections from the App are made via Bluetooth Classic using Serial Port Profile (SPP).
-Handily, an ESP32 (original, S3, C3 etc. only support BLE) has support for SPP through the [BluetoothSerial](https://github.com/espressif/arduino-esp32/tree/master/libraries/BluetoothSerial) library.
+Handily, an ESP32 original (S3, C3 etc. only support BLE) has support for SPP through the [BluetoothSerial](https://github.com/espressif/arduino-esp32/tree/master/libraries/BluetoothSerial) library.

 # FAQ

 ### Why not have the controller and bridge on the same device?
 - The Arduino Bluetooth stack takes up a LOT of the available memory on the ESP32.
-Adding the controller functionality on the same module was causing instability
+Adding the controller functionality on the same module was causing instability.
+Using the broker as a middle-man allows for the future possibility of controlling multiple robots from one controller and/or using multiple bridges for one robot.